 The Creation of Experience

 One of the big mysteries of modern science is that atomic theory describes the world as a possibility but only one of those possibilities becomes a reality at any given moment.
-The situation is like tossing a dice in which all the faces are possible, but only one of the faces will turn up.
+The situation is like tossing a dice in which all the faces are possible, but only one of the faces will turn up at any given point in time.
 The difference is that these faces in atomic theory are different objects.
 So, we interact with one object after another, but we cannot predict which object is going to be next.
 What we see is a product of that interaction.

-Scientists ask how this interaction is created because we are not able to find a “force” that can create the interaction.
+Scientists have been asking how the succession of the interactions could be created because we are not able to find a “force” that can choose the next experience.
 The mystery is deepened because we think that in the physical space the atom and the measuring instrument are very close to each other.
 Then what causes the atom to “suddenly” emit and be detected by the measuring instrument?
 This problem is still unsolved at present.

 The problem can only be solved when we understand that the electron and the measuring instrument are not close; they are two types of objects, and they are semantically far apart.
 However, they can interact due to karma.
 What atomic theory calls the “collapse” of a wavefunction is the interaction of two distant objects to produce a measurement event.
 The cause of this measurement event is not a physical property and not a force.
 It is a type of reality called karma.
 It exists in an unmanifest form and thus it cannot be measured until it creates an effect.
 It decides which detector (observer) gets to measure (see) which quantum (object).
 Karma is manifesting in time, but unless we understand how this karma is created, where it exists, and how it manifests, we cannot understand atomic theory.